Wood Putty vs Wood Filler: Which to Use & Why

 Latex Wood Filler

-Woodworkers often use water-based fillers to make repairs on interior furniture projects.
-Some popular brands include Minwax Stainable Wood Filler and DAP Plastic Wood.
+The most common type of water-based wood filler is latex.
+Woodworkers often use it to patch interior furniture projects.
+Some popular brands include Minwax Stainable wood filler and DAP Plastic Wood.

 DIY Wood Filler

-If you plan to stain your project, DIY wood filler is an excellent choice.
-You’ll use sanding dust to make the filler, which will be a good match since the dust is also from the same species of wood as your project.
+DIY wood filler is an excellent choice if you plan to stain your project.
+You’ll use sanding dust to make the filler, which will be a good match since the dust is from the same wood species as your project.

 To make this wood filler, I collect wood dust from my random orbital sander and mix it with enough dewaxed shellac to make a paste-like consistency.